What’s common between shoppers longingly staring at storefront windows and those signing up for multiple demos and trials?

 - Who is responsible for finalizing the decision?

-Your goal should be to know their decision process inside out so that you can do everything in your power to be confirmed as the vendor of choice (VOC).
+Your goal should be to know their buying process inside out so that you can do everything in your power to be confirmed as the vendor of choice (VOC).

 You can’t be firefighting where there are no flames.

-You will have done some research about the prospect’s problems.
-When you start talking to them, find out more about the pain points that your product can alleviate.
+You will have done some research about the prospect.
+So, When you start talking to them, dig deep to understand better on how your product alleviates their pain points.

 - What are your future expectations and what is holding you back?